sbracegirdle/library-demo/README.md

-# Library app demo for Kubernetes guide
+# Library demo app

-> What is it and why (expand into extra sub-sections with architectural overview etc if necessary)

-This is a three-tier web application for demonstrative usage in my *Get a feel for Kubernetes* guide.
+This is a three-tier web application for educational usages.

 It has three sub-components: